The subtle statistics of the distance ladder: On the distance prior and selection effects

 For $\sigma_m=0.1$ the coefficient of $k$ in the exponential is 0.0021, corresponding to a 0.64 per cent shift in $\hat{r}$ for $\Delta k = 3$.
 In contrast, for CF4 where $\langle \sigma_\mu^{-2}\rangle^{-1/2} = 0.43$ (Sec.~\ref{sec:cf4}) the effect is significantly larger and corresponds to a $\approx 12$~per cent increase in best-fit distances.
 This would cause a corresponding decrease in best-fit peculiar velocities, which could then impact inference of the growth rate of structure and the $S_8$ parameter.
 Since the magnitude of the effect scales inversely with the strength of the constraint (i.e. the relative importance of the likelihood and prior), the differential bias that it produces may cause two distance or peculiar velocity measures to appear discrepant when they are not, or vice versa.
 The same can be said of $H_0$ inferences: lower-precision measurements are biased high by a larger amount than higher-precision measurements.
 It is therefore crucial when comparing estimates of the distance~\citep{Antonio}, peculiar velocity~\citep{VFO}, and Hubble constant~\citep[e.g.][]{Review_Freedman,Review_Valentino,Review_Hu,Valentino_2025, H0DN_2025}.

-Besides the requirement of the volume prior, our study highlights the vital need for accurate selection modelling.
+Besides the requirement of a physical distance prior in Bayesian inference, our study highlights the vital need for accurate selection modelling.
 Some information on the nature of the selection can be found in the distribution of residuals between the inferred and predicted magnitudes; under magnitude selection this would be a function of redshift, but not under redshift selection.
-However, a principled accounting for selection effects requires an observational sample drawn from the parent population according to homogenous, known criteria.
+However, a principled accounting for selection effects requires an observational sample drawn from the parent population according to known, homogeneous criteria.
 Perhaps surprisingly this is rarely the case.
-Future distance-ladder samples should prioritise this, which will become easier with current and upcoming surveys with high completeness in the local Universe (e.g., for SNe, the Zwicky Transient Facility;~\citealt{ZTF_1, ZTF_2}).
-Otherwise a potentially significant systematic uncertainty from selection in inferred parameters such as $H_0$ must remain.
-Further work is also needed to generalise the principled selection modelling to more realistic cases such as sky-dependence (treated in~\citealt{CH0}) and the inclusion of higher-order cosmographic terms.
+Future distance-ladder samples should prioritise this, which will become easier with current and upcoming surveys with high completeness in the local Universe (e.g., for SNe~Ia, the Zwicky Transient Facility;~\citealt{ZTF_1, ZTF_2}).
+Otherwise a potentially significant systematic uncertainty from selection must remain in inferred parameters such as $H_0$.
+Further work is also needed to generalise the principled selection modelling to more realistic cases such as sky-dependence ~\citep[treated in][]{CH0} and, at high redshift, the inclusion of higher-order cosmographic terms and source evolution effects.